microsoft/azure_arc/README.md

 ### Rancher k3s

-These examples deploy [Rancher k3s](https://github.com/rancher/k3s) on an Azure VM or VMware and onboards the cluster with Azure Arc.
+These examples deploy [Rancher k3s](https://github.com/rancher/k3s) on an Azure VM or VMware and onboard the cluster with Azure Arc.

 * [Deploy Rancher k3s on an Azure VM and connect it to Azure Arc using Azure ARM template](azure_arc_k8s_jumpstart/docs/rancher_k3s_azure_arm_template.md)